danshl/bflut_simulations/README.md

 ## Methods

 ### `setupOrbitDB()`
 Starts the IPFS node and connects to the OrbitDB instance.
+**Run only once, the first time** — this sets up the local IPFS node and creates the OrbitDB store on disk.
+After the first run, the store is persisted locally and subsequent calls simply reopen it.
 Must be called before any other operation.

 ### `initializeKeys()`
 Populates the database with 100 random SHA-256 keys, each with a value of 65,535 zero bits.